Paws behind bars logo of the Wisconsin Puppy Mill Project, Inc.

 About the Wisconsin Puppy Mill Project:

-The Wisconsin Puppy Mill Project is a 501(c)3 registered non-profit.
 Our goal is to offer a valuable educational resouce for:

 • those seeking to end the institutionalized form of animal cruelty known as "puppy mills"